Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 It's worth noting that repositories may have lint or test errors present before aider even starts to edit them.
-Whether errors are caused by aider or were pre-existing, there will be instances where no plausible solution is found after six tries.
+Whether unresolved errors were caused by aider or were pre-existing, there will be instances where no plausible solution is found after six tries.